microsoft/TemplateStudio/docs/navigation.md

 ![Mixed navigation sample](resources/navigation/MixedNavigationSample.png)

-This sample was build using MVVM Basic configuration on Windows Template Studio 1.3 release.
+This sample was built using three different frameworks on Windows Template Studio 1.3 release.